conduktor/conduktor-docs/docs/platform/installation/get-started/kubernetes.md

 The below guide will help you to deploy a production-ready instance of Conduktor on Kubernetes.

 :::info
-Deployment of Conduktor on Kubernetes **is currently in public beta**.
-The deployment method may change without notice, we welcome [feedback](https://product.conduktor.help/c/55-helm-chart).
+We welcome [feedback](https://product.conduktor.help/c/55-helm-chart).
 If you have issues, please contact our [support](https://www.conduktor.io/contact/support/).
 :::